ClonyPDF home

 Applicants worldwide → UK visa UKVI & VFS Global 35×45mm print / 600×750px digital

 This page is for foreign nationals applying for a UK visa — including the Standard Visitor, Student, Skilled Worker, Transit, and Family routes.
 UK visa photo rules are set by UK Visas and Immigration (UKVI), part of the Home Office, with applications processed at VFS Global and TLScontact visa application centres worldwide.
-The official digital photo guidance was updated in February 2026.
-Printed photos follow the same 35×45mm biometric standard used for UK passports, though digital upload is now the default for most routes.
+Printed photos follow the same 35×45 mm biometric standard used for UK passports, though digital upload is now the default for most routes.
 One important nuance: visa application photo checks are conducted at biometric appointment centres, and rejection there causes more disruption — and higher cost — than a delayed passport renewal.
-Compliance matters more, not less.

 Note on enforcement: Visa photo checks are stricter in practice than passport photo checks.
 UKVI biometric centres flag photos that might pass at a passport counter.
 Shadows, glasses glare, and background colour drift are the most common causes of on-the-day rejection.